bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support if you need direction.
+However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel when needed.

-_You have **three hours** to complete this challenge.
-Plan your time accordingly._

 ## Introduction